 Depression can be successfully treated with medical intervention.
 Treatment is often most effective when the condition is treated early.
 Most cases of depression are treated with a combination of psychotherapy and medication.

 Some cases of depression, especially mild or moderate depression, may be treated with psychotherapy or “talk therapy.”
-Often, moderate or major depression will require both psychotherapy as well as medication.
+Often, moderate or major depression will require both psychotherapies as well as medication.
 Psychotherapy helps patients interpret their feelings, social relationships, and interactions with their environment in healthy and positive ways.
 A licensed therapist may be able to help you recognize harmful patterns of behavior or emotional triggers that exacerbate your depression.

 Popular antidepressants such as Zoloft, Prozac, and Lexapro, are different types of selective serotonin reuptake inhibitors (SSRIs).
 Another type of antidepressant is selective norepinephrine reuptake inhibitors (SNRIs).
 Both of these drugs regulate your mood by interacting with the neurotransmitters responsible for positive feelings and happiness.
 These drugs can have side effects such as nausea, headaches, insomnia, and decreased libido.

 Give antidepressants about 6 weeks to have their full desired effect on your mood.
 Continue taking your prescription even if you start to feel better to keep your symptoms from returning.
 If you want to stop taking your medication for any reason, talk to your doctor.
 Cutting your body off of antidepressants too suddenly may result in serious withdrawal symptoms.
-Your doctor can advise you on how to ween your body off the medication.
+Your doctor can advise you on how to wean your body off the medication.